Cossra/ClimaCore/README.md

 ---

 ## 🧠 Overview
 This project demonstrates how to build, publish, and deploy a modern .NET API to Azure App Service using CI/CD automation.
 It includes proper environment configuration, Git best practices, and secure deployment to the cloud.

 ---

+## 🔒 Security Note
+Swagger UI is intentionally enabled in production for this portfolio project to allow easy API testing and demonstration.
+In a real-world application with sensitive data, Swagger would typically be restricted to development environments only.

+---